Giufà: Literature

 Giufà is one of the names given to Gurdulù, the character of "village idiot" and squire of the knight Agilulfo in Italo Calvino's novel The Nonexistent Knight, set in Carolingian France.
-Giufà is also the protagonist of one of the tales of The sea color of wine by Leonardo Sciascia.
+Giufà is also the protagonist of Leonardo Sciascia's tale of the same name in the short-story collection The Wine-Dark Sea.
 In this story, Giufà goes hunting.
-Mistaking a cardinal's hair for a bird, he shoots him.
+Mistaking a cardinal's hair for a redcrest, he shoots him.
 After killing him, he takes the body to his mother to cook it.
 After his mother's scolding, Giufà throws the cardinal's body into his well.
 The local cops start looking for the cardinal and smell the stench in the well.
 Since none of them want to go down into the well, Giufà offers to go down himself.
-Once down, instead of tying the cardinal's body, he ties a ram that he had also thrown into the well.
+Once down, instead of tying his rope to the cardinal's body, the confused Giufà ties it to a ram that he had also thrown into the well.